manuelfuchs/go-products/README.md

 ## Setup

 Execute the following commands:
-* `brew bundle`
-    * This commands installs the dependencies outlined in the `Brewfile`.
-* `make sql-up`
+* `make setup`
-    * This starts the previously postgresql server and creates the products schema.
+    * This commands installs the postgresql-server dependency outlined in the `Brewfile`, starts the postgresql-server and creates the products schema.